vinyakestur/RealTime_Wav2Lip/README.md

    - Output: Lip-synced frames (`[5, 3, 96, 96]`).

 4. Video Generation:
-   - Frames compiled into final video using `VideoGenerator.swift`.
+   - Frames are compiled into the final video using `VideoGenerator.swift`.

-## 📦 Core Swift Files
+## Core Swift Files

 | File | Responsibility |
 |------|----------------|